 ConductorsConductors are the materials which have very high conductivity.
-The number of free electrons are very high in conductor at room temperature, which is basic reason of high conductivity of conductors.
+The number of free electrons are very high in a conductor at room temperature, which is the basic reason of high conductivity of conductors.
 Examples: Silver, Copper, Gold, Aluminum etc. The number of free electrons are very high in silver, which makes the silver a best conductors of electricity.
 The binding force on these free valance electrons by nucleus is very low.
-Due to which these electrons can be easy freed from the nucleus and can participate in flow of electricity.
+Due to which these electrons can easily be freed from the nucleus and can participate in the flow of electricity.

 Magnetic MaterialsThese materials play an important role for existence of various electrical machines.
 The magnetic materials having high permeability are used for building the core to from the low reluctance path for magnetic flux.
 Magnetic materials can be further divided in following categories